New mums: your body in the first week after birth

 It can help to support your wound with pillows under your knees when lying on your back, or under your tummy when lying on your side.
 When you sit up from a lying position, roll onto your side and use your arms to raise your upper body from the mattress.

 Your midwife or doctor will tell you to limit vigorous exercise and activity after a caesarean birth.
 It’s best to avoid tasks that involve lifting, carrying and driving in the first few weeks.
-You can ask your friends and family to help you with these jobs.
+You can ask your friends and family to help you with these tasks.

 A gentle walk each day can help your body heal.
 You should also get as much sleep and rest as you can.